So, you are going to HELI-EXPO. Great! What’s it all about?

 HAI ANNUAL MEMBERSHIP BREAKFAST AND MEETING

 • Select a seat next to people you don’t know.
-Introduce yourself, and strike up a conversation.
+Then introduce yourself and strike up a conversation.

 • Stay for the entire meeting to get the most out of it.